IreneKnapp/Emerald/README.txt

 Package Usage
 =============

-The package is tested with GHC 6.8.3 as well GHC 6.10.3 on all three platforms (Linux, Win32/MinGW, and Mac OS X).
+The package is tested with GHC 6.8.3 and GHC 7.0.2 on all three platforms (Linux, Win32/MinGW, and Mac OS X).
 Though it may work with older versions of GHC or even Hugs, they are not tested.